sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 #### Configure Sourcegraph on other Cloud providers or on-prem

+Create an override file with the following value.
+We configure Ingress to use [AWS Load Balancer Controller] to expose Sourcegraph publically and Storage Class to use [AWS EBS CSI driver].

 Read <https://kubernetes.io/docs/concepts/storage/storage-classes/> to configure the `storageClass.provisioner` and `storageClass.parameters` fields for your cloud provider or your on-prem environment.

 ```yaml